-Business-If you run a small business or a medium scale enterprise, OFX can help you:
+If you run a small or medium scale enterprise, OFX can help you:

 Online sellers who need to maintain transactional accounts in different currencies can benefit from the unique products offered by OFX.
 Every business looking to enjoy what OFX has to offer is first required to open a business account.

-Personal Transfers-Apart from businesses, OFX also helps individuals to send money to their families and friends through personal accounts.
-Through OFX, you can:
+Apart from businesses, OFX also helps individuals to send money to their families and friends through personal transfer solutions:

 The structuring of OFX products makes it easier for businesses and individuals to plan their transfers and enjoy the best rates across countries.
 However, if OFX doesn’t fit your needs, read our guide to find the best way to send money overseas.